-Today, the Vermont Department of Labor released data on the Vermont economy for the time period covering March 2021.
-According to household data, the seasonally-adjusted statewide unemployment rate for March was 2.9 percent.
-This reflects a decrease of one-tenth of one percentage point from the prior month’s revised estimate of 3.0 percent.
+Today, the Vermont Department of Labor released data on the Vermont economy for the time period covering March 2022.
+According to household data, the seasonally-adjusted statewide unemployment rate for March was 2.7 percent.
+This reflects a decrease of two-tenths of one percentage point from the prior month’s revised estimate.

 State of Vermont Overview

-The March unemployment rates for Vermont’s 17 labor market areas ranged from 2.5 percent in Northfield-Waitsfield to 4.5 percent in Derby (note: local labor market area unemployment rates are not seasonally-adjusted – see Table 2).
-For comparison, the March unadjusted unemployment rate for Vermont was 3.3 percent, which was an increase of two-tenths of one percentage point from the revised unadjusted February level and an increase of four-tenths of one percentage point from a year ago.
+The March unemployment rates for Vermont’s 17 labor market areas ranged from 1.7 percent in White River Junction to 4.7 percent in Derby (note: local labor market area unemployment rates are not seasonally-adjusted – see Table 2).
+For comparison, the March unadjusted unemployment rate for Vermont was 2.4 percent, which was a decrease of four-tenths of one percentage point from the revised unadjusted February level and a decrease of two percentage points from a year ago.

 Analysis of Job Changes by Industry